bgamboa1/mVSOBase/doc/buyselldoc.rst

     Purchase,       1.00, 1000, 1000, **50-75**,   0, 50-75
     Feed-in,        1.00, 1000, 1000, **35-65**,   0, 35-65

-The modelled timespan is 7 days.
+The modeled timespan is 7 days.
 The buy price varies around the variable costs of the gas plant.
 But except for day 3 purchase is only a profitable substitute for energy from the gas plant at timesteps it is not needed.
 The sell price varies around the variable costs of the coal plant.
 But similar to the buy